Alex0424/Linux/docs/kubernetes/commands_arguments.md

 > **Note:**
 > You can only use one `command` and `args` per container.
 > To try both examples, comment/uncomment the relevant lines or create two containers in the pod.
-> 2 containers running is not recomended in production unless its side-container or container that will start another container.
+> 2 containers running is not recommended in production unless its side-container or container that will start another container.

 env:
 - name: MESSAGE